arkatebi/OpenWorld-problem/README.md

-## Species growth in UniProtKB/SwissProt database over time
+## Genes in UniProtKB/SwissProt with experimentally valided annotations
+* How many genes for each species in the UniProtKB/SwissProt whose annotations have experimental validations?

 #### Some informative sites